mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Big Data Scientist
-Someone who is able to develop the distributed algorithms to make sense out of big data
+Someone who is able to develop the distributed algorithms to make sense out of big data.

 ## Classification analysis
 A systematic process for obtaining important and relevant information about data, also meta data called; data about data.

 ## Cloud computing
 Cloud Computing is a distributed computing system hosted and running on remote servers and accessible from anywhere on the internet.
 A distributed computing system over a network used for storing data off-premises.
+This can
-This can  include  ETL,  data  storage,  application development, and data analytics.
-Examples: Amazon Cloud and Google Cloud.
+include  ETL,  data  storage,  application development, and data analytics.
+Examples:
+Amazon Cloud and Google Cloud.

 Cloud computing is one of the must-known big data terms.
-It is a new paradigm computing system which offers visualization of computing resources to run over the standard remote server for storing data and provides IaaS, PaaS, and SaaS.
+It is a new paradigm computing system which offers visualization of computing resources to run over the standard remote server for storing data and provides IaaS, PaaS, and
+SaaS.
 Cloud Computing provides IT resources such as Infrastructure, software, platform, database, storage and so on as services.
 Flexible scaling, rapid elasticity, resource pooling, on-demand self-service are some of its services.

 ## Distributed computing
 Distributed computing is a computing system in which components located on networked computers communicate and coordinate their actions by passing messages.

 ## Clustering analysis
 Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).